 Every function of your website should go through testing to ensure it works as intended and the process is intuitive for users.
 You must figure out who you’d like to conduct those tests for you.
 If you’re short on time, you can hire third-party testers.
 You can also conduct the tests yourself, enlist employees to help or involve trusted customers in the process, rewarding them for their help.

-No matter who conducts the testing, create a checklist of things to look for, such as ensuring all links go where they are intended, buttons are actionable and page load speeds are short.
+No matter who conducts the testing, create a website launch checklist of things to look for, such as ensuring all links go where they are intended, buttons are actionable and page load speeds are short.
 With Qualaroo, you can ask a few targeted questions and get real-time feedback from testers.
 Usability Hub is another option, which asks questions and then provides responses from real users.

 3. Create User Personas